 Rupert Butler | Barrister – Head of Legal Practice

-Rupert Butler has been in private practice as a Barrister since 1988, working at the self-employed bar out of 3 Hare Court, and as founder and principal of Leverets.
+Rupert Butler has been in private practice as a Barrister since 1988, working at the self-employed bar out of 3 Hare Court, London, and as founder and principal of Leverets.

 Rupert Butler